lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 Below you will find two buttons (:grey-background[Yes] and :grey-background[No]) as well as a comment section.

-If you check this box, five more checkboxes and a different comment section will appear.
+If you check the :grey-background[Yes] button, five more checkboxes and a different comment section will appear.
 You can check out this mini example here and play around with it:

 ---